j3xugit/RaptorX-3DModeling/README.md

 1) To fold a protein from its primary sequence or an MSA without manually running the intermediate steps, run RaptorX-3DModeling/Server/RaptorXFolder.sh

 2) When you already have predicted distance/orientation files (ending with .predictedDistMatrix.pkl) and phi/psi file (ending with .predictedProperties.pkl), you may use them to fold a protein by several scripts.

-In RaptorX-3DModeling/Folding/, there are LocalFoldNRelaxOneTarget.sh, ParallelFoldNRelaxOneTarget.sh, SRunFoldNRelaxOneTarget.sh and SlurmFoldNRelaxOneTarget.sh, developed for different machine types (e.g., Linux workstation and slurm cluster)
+For example, in RaptorX-3DModeling/Folding/, there are LocalFoldNRelaxOneTarget.sh, ParallelFoldNRelaxOneTarget.sh, SRunFoldNRelaxOneTarget.sh and SlurmFoldNRelaxOneTarget.sh, developed for different machine types (e.g., Linux workstation and slurm cluster).
 In aptorX-3DModeling/Folding/Scripts4Rosetta/, there are FoldNRelaxOneTarget.sh, FoldNRelaxTargets.sh, and RelaxOneTarget.sh, which mainly run on a Linux workstation.

 ## Advanced Usage (to be updated)